North by Northwest: Plot

 A waiter pages George Kaplan at the Oak Room restaurant at the Plaza Hotel in New York City at the request of two well-dressed men.
-As advertising executive Roger Thornhill summons the same waiter, he is mistaken for Kaplan, kidnapped by the pair, and brought to the estate of Lester Townsend in Glen Cove.
-Townsend interrogates Thornhill and subsequently arranges to kill him in a staged drunk driving crash; Thornhill survives, but fails to convince the police or his mother of what happened.
-Returning to the estate, Thornhill learns that Townsend is a United Nations diplomat.
+While summoning the same waiter, advertising executive Roger Thornhill is mistaken for Kaplan, kidnapped by the pair, and brought to the estate of Lester Townsend in Glen Cove.
+Townsend interrogates Thornhill and subsequently arranges to kill him in a staged drunk-driving crash; Thornhill survives, but fails to convince the police or his mother of what happened.
+Upon returning to the estate, Thornhill learns that Townsend is a United Nations diplomat.

 Thornhill and his mother sneak into Kaplan's empty room at the Plaza, where the thugs have followed him.
-Thornhill heads to the U.N.
-General Assembly Building to meet Townsend, who turns out to be a completely different man.
+Thornhill heads to the United Nations General Assembly Building to meet Townsend, who turns out to be a different man.
 As he asks him about the man impersonating him, one of the gang's thugs throws a knife into Townsend's back.
-Townsend collapses in Thornhill's arms, and Thornhill is photographed grabbing at the knife, giving the appearance that he is the murderer.
+Thornhill is photographed grabbing at the knife, giving the appearance that he is the murderer.
 Thornhill flees, attempting to find the real Kaplan.

 The "United States Intelligence Agency" (USIA) realizes that Thornhill has been mistaken for Kaplan, a non-existent agent they created as a decoy to distract their quarries, but its chief, "the Professor", decides against rescuing him for fear of compromising their operation.

-Thornhill sneaks aboard the luxurious 20th Century Limited train to Chicago without a ticket, where he meets Eve Kendall, who hides him from the police in her stateroom's upper berth.
-The two establish a relationship—on Kendall's part because she is secretly working with the espionageurs—and she helps him elude a police dragnet.
-She then tells Thornhill that she has arranged a meeting with Kaplan at a rural bus stop in Indiana.
-When Thornhill arrives there, he is attacked by a crop duster armed with a machine gun.
+Thornhill sneaks aboard the luxurious 20th Century Limited train to Chicago without a ticket and meets Eve Kendall, who hides him from the police in her stateroom's upper berth.
+Kendall helps Thornhill elude a police dragnet.
+Kendall then says that she has arranged a meeting with Kaplan at a rural bus stop in Indiana.
+Thornhill arrives there and is attacked by a crop duster armed with a machine gun.
 After being flushed from cover in a cornfield, he attempts to halt a passing tanker truck; the airplane crashes into it and both explode.
-In the ensuing confusion he steals a bystander's pickup truck.
+In the ensuing confusion, Thornhill steals a bystander's pickup truck.
 At Kaplan's hotel in Chicago, Thornhill learns that Kaplan had checked out before the time when Kendall claimed to have spoken with him.
 He goes to her room and confronts her, but she eludes him.